charliemcelfresh/go-interfaces/README.md

 #### Why Interfaces are Useful

-Interfaces are useful in four main ways.
-They allow us to:
+Here are some of the ways interfaces are useful:

 * **Create an application**, like a server or worker, whose base object has fields all of whose types are interface types.
 See `implementation-examples/application-server`.
-This is useful for three main reasons:
+Using interfaces types for struct fields is useful to:
   * Constrain each field's behavior.
 Our base object's logger field may use a package that has 100 exported functions, we may prefer to create a Logger interface that contains only 5 of those functions, and therefore constrain our application to use only those 5.

   * Swap out the underlying implementation of each base object field, without changing our base object's implementation.
 Suppose our base object has a field of type Respository (interface) that represents all its required data access.
 We can swap out the underlying concrete object from a database, to a filestore, without changing our implementation, so long as our filestore implements the same list of function signatures contained in our Repository interface.
 This is of course crucial for mocking.